proximitybbdo/laravel-cms/readme.md

                'PRODUCTS' => array(
                    'type' => 'multiple',// or single
                    'description' => 'Used products',
-                   'overview_filter' => true,
-                   'input_type' => 'chosen',//chosen or ''
+                   'overview_filter' => true,//will appear as a filter on the overview of the parent module 'input_type' => 'chosen',//chosen or ''
-                   'add_item' => false,
+                   'add_item' => false,//this functionality had not been finished (yet)
                ),
            ),
-           'field_validation' => array( //Validation rules for each field. the one prefixed by my_content are default one pushed by the cms, other one are the one defined by you.
+           'field_validation' => array( //Validation rules for each field. the one prefixed by my_content are the one defined by you (translated fields).
                'description' => 'required',
+               'start_date' => 'required',
+               'end_date' => 'required',

                'my_content.seo_title' => 'required',
                'my_content.title' => 'required',
            ),